keyban-io/sdk-js/packages/sdk-react/README.md

 - **`appId`**: Your application ID for authentication with the Keyban API.
 - **`chain`**: The blockchain network used by Keyban (e.g., `KeybanChain.EthereumAnvil`).
-- **`clientShareProvider`**: A custom implementation of the `ClientShareProvider` interface for managing client shares.
+- **`clientShareProvider`**: An instance of the `KeybanClientShareProvider`, responsible for securely storing and retrieving the client share via Keyban's infrastructure.
+For more details, refer to the [KeybanClientShareProvider documentation](https://docs.beta.keyban.io/api/sdk-react/Class.KeybanClientShareProvider).

-If you need more information about `KeybanProvider`, you can refer to the [KeybanProvider documentation](https://docs.beta.keyban.io/api/sdk-react#keybanprovider).

 ---

-## Creating a ClientShareProvider
+## Creating a Custom ClientShareProvider

-The `clientShareProvider` is essential for securely storing and retrieving client shares.
-Below is a simple implementation of the `ClientShareProvider` interface:
+The `clientShareProvider` can be customized to allow the integrator to control the storage and retrieval of client shares directly.
+Below is a guide on how to implement a custom `ClientShareProvider`.

+### Example Implementation

 ```typescript
 import { ClientShareProvider } from "@keyban/sdk-base";